-The attack on Sudheendra Kulkarni and the ruckus at the BCCI headquarters may have been prevented had the Special Branch been proactive in its intelligence gathering; the department hasn’t had an Addl CP for last 3 months
+The attack on Sudheendra Kulkarni and ruckus at BCCI headquarters may have been prevented had the Special Branch been proactive in its intelligence gathering; department hasn’t had an Addl CP for 3 months

 The haunting shadows of the events that shocked the city recently are enough to say that Mumbai police’s intelligence-gathering unit has lost its edge.

 The office of Crime Branch in Mumbai.
 The Special Branch, which is responsible for intelligence gathering, does not have an additional commissioner of police.
 Pic/Pradeep Dhivar

 The three recent incidents — paint attack by Sena activists on Sudheendra Kulkarni, protest at BCCI’s office and mismanagement during Prime Minister Narendra Modi’s visit at Indu Mills — proves that the Special Branch needs to pull up its socks to deal with the prevailing unrest.